<?xml version="1.0" encoding="UTF-8"?>

 <description><![CDATA[

 Discord leaked 70,000 government-ID photos in October 2025.
 Its verification partner Persona exposed another 2,500 files in February 2026.
-These weren't implementation bugs — this is the system working as specified.
+These weren't implementation bugs.
+This is the system working as specified.
 You cannot have both mandatory identity collection at scale AND a world where identity doesn't leak.

 ]]></description>